Varney the Vampire: In popular culture

-The makers of Marvel Comics were influenced by this story.
 In the Marvel Universe, "Varnae" is the name of the first vampire, created by the people of Atlantis before it sank.

+In the thirteenth episode of the 1991 television series Dracula: The Series, Varney treated Dracula (going by Alexander Lucard in the series) for blood poisoning.
+He was played by Sam Malkin.

 In the sixth episode of the TV series Penny Dreadful (2014), Abraham Van Helsing gives a copy of Varney the Vampire to Victor Frankenstein, explaining that the story is more truth than fiction and that the mysterious creature the series' characters are pursuing is a vampire.

 Varney is one of the main characters in Strange Practice (2017) and its sequels by Vivian Shaw.

 The 2017 film The Man Who Invented Christmas shows Charles Dickens reading it at the time that he was developing the supernatural elements of his novella A Christmas Carol; however, Varney was not published until 1845, and the film's action is set in 1843.

+In 2020, the fifth season episode 'The Stakeout' of BBC anthology series Inside No. 9 features PC Varney, named after the character and played by Reece Shearsmith.

 In 2021, Varney appears as a character in Castlevania season 4, as an alter ego of Death (voiced by Malcolm McDowell), used to operate beneath notice to advance his goals.